rnegron/smash-tourney/README.md

 **IMPORTANT**

-smash-tourney will create a folder called `tourney` in its working directory, where it will store the created .mp3 files for convenience.
+smash-tourney will create a folder called `tourney` in its working directory, where it will store the created .wav files for convenience.